 The forested parcel cloaks the west slope of the iconic Moose Mountain ridge just below the North Peak, surrounded on three sides by permanently protected and/or public land.
 On the east is an expanse of National Park Service lands surrounding the corridor of the Appalachian Trail.
-To the south is the Conservancy’s own Mayor-Niles Forest, given to the Conservancy just five years ago this month.
+To the south is the Conservancy’s own Mayor-Niles Forest, given to the Conservancy in 2017.
 To the north is the Plummer Tract, owned by the Town of Hanover.

 How to get there

 Parking for 3-4 cars is available at the end of Ibey Road, off the north end of Three Mile Road.
 Walk up Plummer Hill Road (Class VI, unmaintained) 1/4 mile past the entrance to the Conservancy’s Mayor-Niles Forest.
-The Britton Forest begins at a stone wall on the right.
+The Black Bear Loop begins on your right after the first stream crossing.